Who Is Nathan Pritikin?

 The prescription to improve heart disease is actually the same prescription to fight cancer: a whole food plant based diet does both.
 In 2006, four researchers from UCLA tested the Pritikin diet’s ability to fight breast cancer cells.

-The subjects of this experiment were separated into two groups: an experimental group that followed the Pritikin diet and a control group that followed the standard American diet.
+The subjects of this experiment were separated into two groups: an experimental group that followed the Pritikin diet plan and a control group that followed the standard American diet.

 After only twelve days, blood samples were taken from each group and dripped onto petri dishes containing breast cancer cells.
 After the twelve days on a plant-based diet, the blood from the experimental group killed off cancer cells at a 20-30% higher rate than that of the control group (3).